external

 "boundaries/external":

-enabled: Enables the rule.0= off,1= warning,2= errordefault:"allow"or"disallow".
-Determines the default behavior for external imports that don't match any rulemessage: Custom error message for rule violations.
+default:"allow"or"disallow".
+Determines the default behavior for external imports that don't match any policy.message: Custom error message for policy violations.
 Note that the default message provides detailed information about why the error occurred, so only define a custom message if necessary.
-See error messages for more informationrules: An array of rule objects processed in order to determine whether an import should be allowed.
-Each rule object contains:from:<element selectors>- If the file being analyzed matches this selector, the rule will be evaluated.
-Otherwise, it is skippeddisallow:<external module selectors>- If the imported external module matches this selector, the import is disallowed (can be overridden by a subsequent rule returning"allow")allow:<external module selectors>- If the imported external module matches this selector, the import is allowed (can be overridden by a subsequent rule returning"disallow")importKind:<string>- Optional.
+See error messages for more informationrules: An array of policy objects processed in order to determine whether an import should be allowed.
+Each policy object contains:from:<entity selectors>- If the file being analyzed matches this selector, the policy is evaluated.
+Otherwise, it is skipped.
+Accepts both legacy element selectors (for example{ type: "helper" }) and entity selectors (for example{ element: { type: "helper" } })disallow:<external module selectors>- If the imported external module matches this selector, the import is disallowed (can be overridden by a subsequent policy returning"allow")allow:<external module selectors>- If the imported external module matches this selector, the import is allowed (can be overridden by a subsequent policy returning"disallow")importKind:<string>- Optional.
 Makes sense when using TypeScript only.
-If defined, the rule will only be evaluated for dependencies of the specified kind.
-Possible values:"value","type", or"typeof".
-If defined, the rule will only be evaluated for dependencies of the specified kind.message:<string>- Custom error message for this specific rule.
+If defined, the policy is only evaluated for dependencies of the specified kind.
+Possible values:"value","type", or"typeof"message:<string>- Custom error message for this specific policy.
 See error messages for more information

 External Module Selectors